mattlianje/d4/README.md

 # <img src="pix/d4.png" width="50">  d4
-**Tools for 90% data — without 900% frameworks**
+**Data — made simple**

 _**d4**_ is a (Scala-focused) collection of zero-dependency, single file libraries you can drop into your project like header files.
 Each library is a simple, powerful building block for writing beautiful, type-safe dataflows.
+90% problems > 900% frameworks.

 ### _d4_ Modules